 It’s been roughly six months since I wrote my original review, and I felt it was time to update it, mainly because my perspective has changed a bit.

 One thing still remains true.
 For a lot of shipments, USPS will be the de facto carrier.
 Given as I write this, COVID-19 is plaguing the world and up-ending logistics; it’s hard to say either way if that arrangement is a bad thing.

 I’ve had no issues with USPS overall, and shipments Sendle tenders are efficient and unassuming.
 The most significant selling point for Sendle is that it’s predictable with an eco-friendly twist.

 While their rates may have changed some, the level of service they provide in terms of getting a package from point A to point B and from a customer support perspective has remained the same.
-I had a bit of a back-and-forth with them about the U.S. Virgin Islands being a domestic destination (while they claimed it was not) that eventually got fixed.
+I had a bit of a back-and-forth with them about the U.S. Virgin Islands is a domestic destination (while they claimed it was not) that eventually got fixed.

 It did make me wonder, though, if there was oversight elsewhere during their overlay of the USPS delivery network onto their systems that had yet to be discovered.
 Sometimes bespoke can be too bespoke.

 Overall, I look forward to the next project where they can come in handy.
 Six months later, I can still recommend Sendle, without a doubt.
 Sure, you could ship packages the traditional way, a la Ship Station, Easyship, etc., but if carbon neutrality is a thing you care about, Sendle should still take your top spot.